Mejlis of the Crimean Tatar People: Creation

 The current Mejlis was founded in 1991, to act as a representative body for the Crimean Tatars which could address grievances to the Ukrainian central government, the Crimean government, and international bodies.
-In its activities Mejlis is subordinated to Qurultai, guided by its decisions, current regulations, the Mejlis of the Crimean Tatar people statute, norms of international law and legislative acts of Ukraine not contradicting with these standards.
+In its activities Mejlis is subordinated to Qurultai, guided by its decisions, current regulations, the Mejlis of the Crimean Tatar people statute, norms of international law and legislative acts of Ukraine not in contradiction with these standards.
 The main goal of the Mejlis is the liquidation of consequences of genocide conducted by the Soviet state in regard to the Crimean Tatars (Surgun of 1944), reinstatement of national and political rights of the Crimean Tatar people and realization of their rights the free national state self-determination on its national territory.
-The Mejlis of the Crimean Tatar people consists of 33 members including the Mejlis chair person.
+The Mejlis of the Crimean Tatar people consists of 33 members including the Mejlis chairperson.
 The Mejlis initially used a building located in Simferopol.

-On 30 June 1991, the Mejlis declared its sovereignty over the Crimean Tatars, and adopted the Crimean Tatar's national anthem and national flag.
+On 30 June 1991, the Mejlis declared its sovereignty over the Crimean Tatars, and adopted the Crimean Tatars' national anthem and national flag.
 Also, the Crimean Tatars elected 14 Crimean Tatar Deputies to the Verkhovna Rada of Crimea.
 These 14 deputies were the first Crimean Tatar representatives in the Crimean Parliament in over 50 years.

 1991–2014: Activities and relation to Ukrainian politics

 During the 1998 parliamentary elections, members of the Mejlis joined the Rukh election list.

 On 6 April 2010, several pro-Russian Crimean political leaders in Crimea demanded the disbanding and banning of the Mejlis and all other forms of political representation for the Crimean Tatars, including the Qurultay, claiming that these were "organized criminal groups" and their activities "unconstitutional."
 Crimean Tatar organizations urged President Viktor Yanukovych to "protect Crimea's indigenous people from discrimination".

 During the 2012 parliamentary elections, members of the Mejlis joined the All-Ukrainian Union "Fatherland" election list.
-Since 2012, Mejlis has been member of the Platform of European Memory and Conscience.
+Since 2012, Mejlis has been a member of the Platform of European Memory and Conscience.

 The status of Mejlis was legalized by the Ukrainian Presidential decree of 18 May 1999 "About the council of representatives of Crimean Tatar people".
-In 2010, the President of Ukraine Viktor Yanukovych reformed the council, cutting its membership almost in half and establishing control over it by having its members be appointed by the president.
+In 2010, the President of Ukraine Viktor Yanukovych reformed the council, cutting its membership almost in half and establishing control over it by having its members appointed by the president.